hazama-yuinyan/Expresso/Expresso/Documentations/ExpressoTutorial.md

 <span class="caption">Listing 15: Another use of the `while` loop</span>

 This time, we index into an array.
 In Listing 15, we have an array to print and then actually print the elements of it.
-Although `ary.Length` returns the length of the array and it will work if the length of it changes, the intent isn't clear, isn't it?
+Although `ary.Length` returns the length of the array and it will work even if the length of it changes, the intent isn't clear, isn't it?
-For Listing 14 also, it would be enough for the purpose, but the `i += 1;` part is slightly annoying.
+For Listing 15 also, it would be enough for the purpose, but the `i += 1;` part is slightly annoying.
 Would it be more clean if Expresso counts up for us?

 ### The `for` Loop